-We are pleased to present our 2020 Water Quality Report.
-The report presents important information about our operations, the quality of the water and useful water conservation tips on water use.
+We are pleased to present our 2021 Water Quality Report.
+The report presents important information about our operations, the quality of the water and useful water conservation tips.

 The District is governed by 3 elected Water Commissioners and operated by 9 employees.
 We are here to serve you 24 hours a day-365 days a year.
 The District continues to improve ways to better serve our customers.